rsocket/rsocket/Protocol.md

 - [ ] REQUEST_N needs to return point in stream in some way.
 Or even a new header type REQUEST_N_POSITIONED, or POSITION header, e.g.
     * object (NEXT) counter (and/or RESPONSE byte counter) kept as Requester stat for the stream
     * without the point in the stream, the window location is unclear and can lead to over-saturation of a subscriber
-- [ ] Need request throttling and back pressure semantics.
+- [x] Need request throttling and back pressure semantics.
 A new Requester may need to be controlled as to how many requests it can send.
 Also, it is probably necessary to throttle the amount of outstanding request a Requester can have outstanding.
 As well as make a Requester stop generating new requests on command.
     * request throttling is a separation of concerns from flow control of a single stream/subscription
+    - [ ] LEASE frame type for Responders to Requesters
 - [ ] Stream ID should maybe be renamed to Request ID.
 - [ ] naming
     - Connection instance